-The prevailing theory is that depression is caused by too little serotonin.
+The prevailing theory is that depression is caused by insufficient serotonin.

-But the medical community is coming around to the idea that depression may have other underlying causes such as brain inflammation, low dopamine or low norepinephrine.
-(16)
+But the medical community is starting to see that depression may have other underlying causes, such as brain inflammation, low dopamine, and/or low norepinephrine.

-Most prescription antidepressants are selective serotonin reuptake inhibitors (SSRIs) that work by increasing serotonin levels.
+Most prescription antidepressants are selective serotonin reuptake inhibitors (SSRIs) which work by increasing serotonin levels.

 But other antidepressants act on dopamine, norepinephrine, or a combination of neurotransmitters.

-Cymbalta works by increasing both norepinephrine and serotonin.
-(19)
+Cymbalta (duloxetine) works by increasing both norepinephrine and serotonin.

-Tyrosine is a good natural antidepressant to consider if your depression is due to low levels of dopamine or norepinephrine instead.
+Tyrosine works as a natural antidepressant if your depression is due to low levels of dopamine or norepinephrine, rather than serotonin.